-Charged With Domestic Abuse In The Tampa Area?
-Call 813-221-4303 Now!
+Charged With Domestic Abuse in the Tampa Area?
+Contact Me Today

 I offer more than 25 years of experience on both sides of the domestic violence criminal courtroom.
-As an Assistant State Attorney, I prosecuted hundreds of cases involving assault, battery and child abuse.
+As an Assistant State Attorney, I prosecuted hundreds of cases involving assault, battery, and child abuse.
 Since 1993, I have been aggressively representing individuals charged with assault and battery cases related to domestic relationships.